-Confidentiality still remains 100% intact with clinical supervision at RAFT.
+Confidentiality still remains 100% intact with clinical supervision.
 Identifying information irrelevant to client care is not shared in order to protect client confidentiality.
 In addition, information shared in supervision is protected under a confidentiality contract.
 Therefore, information may not be shared outside of the supervisor/supervisee relationship.

 What supervision is required for my license?

 We recommend you consult DORA for licensing requirements for your license.
 Therefore, this information about hour requirements is to be used for general guidelines only:

 LPCCs: 2,000 post-master’s degree hours over a minimum of 24 months.
 In addition, 100 supervision hours to apply for an LPC license.

 LSWs: 3,360 post-master’s degree hours over a minimum of 24 months.
 In addition, 96 supervision hours to apply for an LCSW license.

 MFTCs: 2,000 post-master’s degree hours over a minimum of 24 months.
 In addition, 100 supervision hours for an LMFT license.